About me

 Publications

-• LWE with Quantum Amplitudes: Algorithm, Hardness, and Oblivious Sampling
+- LWE with Quantum Amplitudes: Algorithm, Hardness, and Oblivious Sampling

 Yilei Chen, Zihan Hu, Qipeng Liu, Han Luo, Yaxin Tu

-CRYPTO 2025
+Crypto 2025

 The learning with errors problem (LWE) is one of the most important building blocks for post-quantum cryptography.
 To better understand the quantum hardness of LWE, it is crucial to explore quantum variants of LWE.
 To this end, Chen, Liu, and Zhandry [Eurocrypt 2022] defined S|LWE⟩ and C|LWE⟩ problems by encoding the error of LWE samples into quantum amplitudes, and showed efficient quantum algorithms for a few interesting amplitudes.
 However, algorithms or hardness results of the most interesting amplitude, Gaussian, were not addressed before.

 In this paper, we show new algorithms, hardness results and applications for S|LWE⟩ and S|LWE⟩ with real Gaussian, Gaussian with linear or quadratic phase terms, and other related amplitudes.
 Let n be the dimension, q be the modulus of LWE samples.
-Our main results are
+Our main results are- There is a $2^{\Theta(\sqrt{n\log q})}$-time algorithm for S|LWE⟩ with Gaussian amplitude with known phase, given $2^{\Theta(\sqrt{n\log q})}$ many quantum samples.
+The algorithm is modified from Kuperberg's sieve, and in fact works for more general amplitudes as long as the amplitudes and phases are completely known.

-2. There is a polynomial time quantum algorithm for solving S|LWE⟩ and C|LWE⟩ for Gaussian with quadratic phase amplitudes, where the sample complexity is as small as Õ(n).
+- There is a polynomial time quantum algorithm for solving S|LWE⟩ and C|LWE⟩ for Gaussian with quadratic phase amplitudes, where the sample complexity is as small as $\tilde{O}(n)$.
 As an application, we give a quantum oblivious LWE sampler where the core quantum sampler requires only quasi-linear sample complexity.
-This improves upon the previous oblivious LWE sampler given by Debris-Alazard, Fallahpour, Stehlé [STOC 2024], whose core quantum sampler requires Õ(nr) sample complexity, where r is the standard deviation of the error.
+This improves upon the previous oblivious LWE sampler given by Debris-Alazard, Fallahpour, Stehlé [STOC 2024], whose core quantum sampler requires $\tilde{O}(nr)$ sample complexity, where r is the standard deviation of the error.

-3. There exist polynomial time quantum reductions from standard LWE or worst-case GapSVP to S|LWE⟩ with Gaussian amplitude with small unknown phase, and arbitrarily many samples.
+- There exist polynomial time quantum reductions from standard LWE or worst-case GapSVP to S|LWE⟩ with Gaussian amplitude with small unknown phase, and arbitrarily many samples.
 Compared to the first two items, the appearance of the unknown phase term places a barrier in designing efficient quantum algorithm for solving standard LWE via S|LWE⟩.

-• Improved Constructions for Distributed Multi-Point Functions
+- Improved Constructions for Distributed Multi-Point Functions

 Elette Boyle, Niv Gilboa, Matan Hamilis, Yuval Ishai, Yaxin Tu